ngurivindapalli/sorasocialmedia/RENDER_BACKEND_SETUP.md

      - `LINKEDIN_CLIENT_SECRET` = Your LinkedIn client secret

 6. **Deploy:**
+   - Review all settings
+   - Make sure **"Free"** instance type is selected
    - Click **"Create Web Service"**
    - Render will start building and deploying
    - This takes about 3-5 minutes

 7. **Get Your Backend URL:**
-   - Once deployment completes, you'll see your service
+   - Once deployment completes, you'll see your service dashboard
-   - Your backend URL will be: `https://sorasocialmedia-backend.onrender.com`
+   - Your backend URL will be shown at the top
+   - It will be: `https://sorasocialmedia-backend.onrender.com` (or your chosen name)
    - **Copy this URL** - you'll need it for your Vercel frontend!

 ---

-### Option B: Manual Setup (If Blueprint Doesn't Work)
+### Alternative: Blueprint Setup (May Require Payment)

 If the blueprint method doesn't work, you can set it up manually: